 Evaluations of individual NCPs

-In 2024, OECD Watch will use the updated indicators to evaluate individual NCPs.
-Data will be drawn from individual NCPs’ websites, peer reviews, annual reports, case handling procedures, and the OECD Watch case database.
+In 2024, OECD Watch has evaluated individual NCPs against the updated set of key performance indicators.
+Data was drawn from individual NCP’s websites, peer reviews, annual reports, case-handling procedures, and the OECD’s and OECD Watch’s case databases.
 For each indicator, an NCP can score either “yes” or “no” based on publicly available information.
 For some indicators, a “partial” score can be given where an NCP satisfies some but not all of the indicator’s requirements.

-Many of the indicators assess both the practical application, i.e. when handling complaints, as well as formal commitments in case-handling procedures or other relevant policies.
-For assessments of practice, we will review cases from the last five years.
-If the indicator is based on text included in the June 2023 Guidelines update, we will review cases from June 2023 onwards.
-If the NCP has not handled any cases, we will assess commitments made in case handling procedures and other relevant policies.
+Many of the indicators assess both the practical applications, i.e. when handling complaints, as well as formal commitments in case-handling procedures or other relevant policies.
+For assessments of practice, we have reviewed cases from the last five years.
+If the indicator is based on text included in the June 2023 Guidelines update, we have reviewed cases from June 2023 onwards.
+If the NCP has not handled any cases, we have assessed commitments made in case-handling procedures and other relevant policies.

 Updating evaluations and indicators

-NCPs are encouraged to inform OECD Watch when any changes are made within the NCP that may affect their evaluation.
+NCPs and other stakeholders are encouraged to inform OECD Watch when any changes are made within the NCP or its practice that may affect the evaluation.
 OECD Watch is committed to updating the web pages in a timely manner to provide the most accurate, up-to-date information possible.